Monmouth - Monlife

 Scheme description

-• Provide a shared 3m path (with localised narrowing where vegetation width doesn’t allow full compliance).
+• A shared 3m path (with localised narrowing where vegetation width doesn’t allow full compliance).

 • New signage for path